Al Yakhni | Bottle Gourd Yakhni step-by-step recipe with video and photos.

 - Add 1 cup water and mix well.
 Set aside

-- Heat 1 tbsp ghee in a wide pan
+- Heat 1 tablespoon ghee in a wide pan

 - Fry the bottle gourd pieces until they are brown from all sides.
 Add bottle gourd in batches and fry on medium heat, adding some more ghee as needed.
 Set aside

-- Heat 1 tbsp ghee in another pan
+- Heat 1 tablespoon ghee in another pan

 - Add jeera, shah jeera, and whole spices.
 Saute for a few seconds